zshainsky/zshainsky/user/pages/02.Projects/esp8266-voice-xml-sensor-network/item.md

 ---
 title: 'ESP8266 + Voice XML Sensor Network'
+image_header: ESPDHT11.png
+taxonomy:
+ tag: [portfolio, hardware, software]
 ---

-### Overview
-The premis for this project was to create a sensor netowrk that could both send and recieve data via Voise XML.
+The premise for this project was to create a sensor network that could both send and receive data via Voice XML.
 I accomplished this using many technologies such as, PHP, XML, Voice XML, XSLT, ESP8266, LEDs, and a temperature sensor.
 In my sensor network I configured two wifi enabled microcontrollers to run a full TCP/IP stack, where one microcontroller would act as a server (waiting for commands) and the other would act as a client (sending data).
 The server controlled the color of an RGB LED, which changed based on voice commands sent via Voice XML.The client was pulling temperature data via a [DHT11](https://www.adafruit.com/product/386), temperature/humidity sensor, and sending that to be stored on a public cloud server in an XML file.

 The result of this project was the ability to request temperature information within a specific time range and the ability to change the color of the LED light all via voice commands.
 I made a video and have listed more information about the technologies and code I used below.
 Note to reader: If I had to go back and do this project all over again, I would never use these XML technologies.
 Enjoy!

-**Pro tip:** If you dont like reading check out my video [XML SensorNet](https://www.youtube.com/edit?o=U&video_id=XvHOK9Ne5KM)
+**Pro tip:** If you don't like reading check out my video [XML SensorNet](https://www.youtube.com/edit?o=U&video_id=XvHOK9Ne5KM)

 ##### Cool photos from the project
 ESP8266 Client + Temperature Sensor (LEFT) | ESP8266 Server + LED (RIGHT)